- First Name

 - Recent Publications

-Detroit’s Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Lansing: Michigan State University Press, 2020)
+Detroit’s Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Lansing: Michigan State University Press & Winnipeg: University of Manitoba Press, 2020)

 “‘Borders Thick and Foggy’: Mobility, Community, and Nation in a Northern Indigenous Region.”
 In Warring for America: Cultural Contests in the Era of 1812.
 Eds.
 Nicole Eustace and Fredrika J. Teute.
 (Chapel Hill: University of North Carolina Press, 2017).
 419-444.